 Here, g is the growth rate (mass time-1), c is the growth coefficient (mass(1-a) time-1) , a is the scaling exponent for growth, z is the mortality rate (time-1), d is the mortality coefficient (mass-b time-1), and b is the scaling exponent for mortality.
 In this study, we examine two specific alternative theories that make contrasting assumptions about the parameters of equations 1 and 2: metabolic scaling theory and demographic equilibrium theory.
 Both theories assume that growth rate scales as an increasing power function of plant size (i.e., a > 0) but the theories differ with regard to the scaling of mortality rate.
 These alternative assumptions lead to different probability density functions describing the size distribution of individuals in the community (Coomes et al. 2003, Muller-Landau et al. 2006b, Lai et al. 2013, Figure 1).

 Metabolic scaling theory assumes that, like growth, mortality also follows a power-function.
-Specifically, based on the assumption that that the forest community is utilizing all available space and resources, mortality rate follows the same scaling relationship as mass-specific metabolic rate (Enquist and Niklas 2001, Stegen and White 2008).
+Specifically, based on the assumption that the forest community is utilizing all available space and resources, mortality rate follows the same scaling relationship as a mass-specific metabolic rate (Enquist and Niklas 2001, Stegen and White 2008).
 The resulting probability density function is a Pareto distribution, defined as:

 fP(m)= -(λ+1)m0-(λ+1)mλ, (3)